With a timeline and a list of goals to achieve, you may find that you’re capable of being much more disciplined that you thought!

 You have to give up a few things if you want to add more freedoms to your life

 The idea is to challenge yourself — make it a priority to focus on taking specific steps over the next few weeks to get your money back on track.
+The hardest part is just deciding to do it, because once you start making changes, you’ll become more motivated and more empowered with every new step you take.

-A lot of people ignore their financial problems, or their finances in general, because they know they can’t afford to fix everything at once — or, they simply just don’t know where to start.
+A lot of people ignore their financial problems, or their finances in general, because they know they can’t afford to fix everything at once — or they simply just don’t know where to start.

 So instead of trying to change everything all at once, start with small steps — small changes and milestones that will get you, and keep you, on the right track.
-Then each step you take will just be more motivation to keep going, because you will be able to see your progress every month.

 To help you get started, we’ve rounded up a list of some easy things you can do each day to get your financial life back on track!
-So print this out and start checking items off the list — before you know it, you’ll have a whole new outlook on not just your money, but your life!
+So print this out and start checking items off the list — and before you know it, you’ll have a whole new outlook on not just your money, but your life!

-40 ways to take control of your money in 40 days
+40 ways to take control of your money

 1. Cancel a subscription